 After your trip to the volcano, relax at Volcanic Park, or also known as ‘Park 61’.
 It was built next to the 1961 volcano in order to commemorate 50 years since the Tristan community was evacuated to England.

-Every year before Christmas and the New Year’s holiday, the people of Tristan da Cunha gather outside of their homes to have their sheep hand-sheared.
-The shearing is skillfully done by male islanders.
+Every year before Christmas and New Year, the people of Tristan da Cunha will gather outside of their homes to have their sheep hand-sheared.
+The male islanders will skillfully do the shearing.
 Be sure to watch them in action while you’re there!

 During Marc’s stay on the island, he and his crew produced a “Happy” video for the community of Tristan da Cunha.
-Everyone seemed so happy.
-In reality, they are just as happy as they were in the video!
+Everyone seemed so happy in the video because in reality, they are truly happy!

 I personally think the line from the animation ‘Moana’ that says “You can find happiness right where you are.” truly reflects the simple, beautiful, and romantic life of the people in Tristan da Cunha.